luisanobrevaz/receipt_printer/README.md

 # Receipt Printer

-This is a Ruby application to print a basket receipt given an products list input.
+This is a Ruby application to print a basket receipt given a products list input.

 Setup
 -----------------------